 How someone reaches out to customer service doesn’t only depend on the issue at hand, urgency, or emotional state.
 It’s also affected by the physical context.
 Where is the customer at that time?
 You might recognize it yourself: you’re on the toilet when you remember you should ask your insurance if your new medicines are covered.
 A quick WhatsApp message does the trick.
 Or when you’re stuck in traffic and you remember your new jacket should have arrived yesterday.
 Then it’s easier to (hands-free) call the webshop.
 Many interactions start in a moment while they are busy doing something else.
 Time also matters, if it’s late in the evening, it’s easier to send an email or SMS.
 You know you have to wait for a reply.
 During office hours, it can be easier to call.

 So, what are the most effective customer service channels?

-Hate to say it, but “it depends”.
-To be the most effective, be transparent.
+To be the most effective, brands need to be transparent.
 Show your customers how they can best reach you and what the expected waiting times are.
 Ensure you can manage all service channels efficiently from one tool.

 A customer service strategy is different for every company.
 Get to know your potential customers, ask what they prefer, and use data to optimise.